 Modern web development generally follows this simplified work flow:

 - Develop the website locally

-- Push the website to a staging domain for client reviews and testing
+- Push the website to a staging or development domain for client reviews and testing

 - Deploying approved changes to the live website